 Directions to Trailhead:

 From I-40 near the Tennessee-North Carolina border, take the Waterville Road Exit (#451).
 Turn left after crossing the Pigeon River and proceed 2.1 miles to a 4-way intersection.
 Continue straight ahead onto the narrow gravel road and drive past the ranger station to a large parking area at the end of the road.
 The Baxter Creek Trailhead is located on the far side of the Big Creek picnic area, roughly 3 miles from the highway.

 There are several trails that will lead you to the summit of Mt.
 Sterling; however, the toughest route to the historic fire tower is the Baxter Creek Trail, which begins from the Big Creek area.
-In fact, the Baxter Creek Trail to Mt.
+In fact, the Baxter Creek Trail to the top of Mt.
 Sterling is one of the toughest day hikes in the Great Smoky Mountains.
 Although even and well-graded, the trail climbs roughly 4200 feet in just 6.2 miles.

 Although a very difficult hike, your efforts will be well rewarded upon reaching the 5842-foot summit.
 The views atop the 60-foot fire tower are simply amazing.
 On a clear day you'll be able to see Balsam Mountain and Luftee Knob towards the west, Mount Guyot to the northwest, Max Patch to the east, and the Cataloochee Valley towards the south.
 If you have a very good eye you may even be able to spot the Mount Cammerer fire tower, which lies due NNW from the mountain.

 It was here atop Mount Sterling in 1963 that the balsam woolly adelgid infestation was first noticed in the Smokies.
 This tiny insect is now responsible for killing most of the park's Fraser firs.